Snapchat/Spectacles-Sample/Crop/README.md

 ### In Lens Studio Editor

-[Experimental API](https://developers.snap.com/spectacles/about-spectacles-features/apis/experimental-apis) must be checked in Lens Studio and Device Type Override is set to Spectacles since this uses the Fetch API.
 Use the interactive preview to move around and click the screen to test the cropping behavior and ChatGPT functionality.

 ### On Spectacles Device

-[Extended Permissions](https://developers.snap.com/spectacles/permission-privacy/extended-permissions) mode must be enabled because this lens uses the camera frame and external API requests.

-Install the lens as normal and pinch both hands close togother, pull your right hand diagonally down to size the capture window, release the pinch on both hands to send capture to ChatGPT.
+Install the lens as normal and pinch both hands close together, pull your right hand diagonally down to size the capture window, release the pinch on both hands to send capture to ChatGPT.

 ## Open AI Disclaimer